doccstat/llm-watermark-adaptive/README.md

 #### Expected running time

-Less than 10 minutes on 1 compute node with 1 NVIDIA A30 GPU and 128 CPU cores.
+Less than 2 hours on 1 compute node with 1 NVIDIA A30 GPU and 128 CPU cores.

 #### Expected memory usage